 Making Homemade Spice Mixes is a great (and delicious) step to take towards having a healthier lifestyle.
-It’s a simple thing to do, helps you avoid the additives in the store bought packages, and it helps save money too.
-These 35 Homemade Seasoning Mixes are sure to become faves in your home!
+It’s a simple thing to do, helps you avoid the additives in the store-bought packages, and it helps save money too.

 When you make your own food, rather than buying packaged, pre-made products, you save money.
 Plain and simple.

-Besides food allergies, however, there are other ingredients in typical store-bought spice blends that you may not want to be consuming.
+You might have food allergies and need to avoid certain ingredients, but there are other ingredients in typical store-bought spice blends that you may not want to consume.

-Maltodextrin – can lead to gastro intestinal problems
+Maltodextrin – can lead to gastrointestinal problems (source)

-Natural Flavors – these can be just about anything — including the “brain-cell-killing” MSG
+Natural Flavors – these can be just about anything — including the kind of scary MSG

 Modified Food Starch – typically sourced from wheat (a gluten concern), or corn (a GMO concern)

 Hydrolyzed Proteins – not necessarily as bad as other ingredients, but there are some concerns about them causing anxiety and more (source)

 Don’t have all the spices you need to make one of these homemade seasonings?
 No problem!